NBISweden/workshop-snakemake-byoc/index.md

 - Previous participation in the [NBIS Tools for reproducible research workshop](https://nbis-reproducible-research.readthedocs.io/en/latest/)
 - Your own bioinformatics analysis scripts in any programming language that you would like to convert into snakemake OR your own snakemake workflow that you would like to improve
 - A computer with a webcam running Linux or Mac OS (if you run Windows and are interested in participating, please contact the course leaders by email, see above, before applying).
-You will be asked to install the video conferencing software [zoom](https://zoom.us/) to be able to participate in the workshop.
+You will be asked to install the video conferencing software [zoom](https://zoom.us/) to be able to participate in the workshop (see [Pre-course information](https://nbisweden.github.io/workshop-snakemake-byoc/precourse)).

 ## Where to apply